 Whirling Dervishes

 You’ve probably heard of whirling dervishes, but other than the name and perhaps a Turkish Airlines ad or two, you probably don’t know much about the practice.
-At the Galata Mevlevi Museum, you have the opportunity to dig a bit deeper into the years of history and culture behind the Mevlevi sect.
+At the Galata Mevlevi Museum, you can delve deeper into the history and culture of the Mevlevi sect.

 Wine Tasting